ToobaRani01/Trancripted_call/README.md

    ```bash
    pip install -r requirements.txt
    ```
-4. Add a secret key and optionally a Gemini API key to `.env`:
+4. Add a secret key and  a Gemini API key to `.env` file  and .env file you have to create in root Dir:
    ```bash
    SECRET_KEY=your-secure-secret-key
    GOOGLE_API_KEY=your-google-generative-ai-key